Lloyds Bank Equity Release Free Valuation – 4.89% APR

 • Offers access to large sums of cash quickly when required

-• Allows homeowners remain independent while still retaining ownership of their house
+• Allows homeowners to remain independent while still retaining ownership of their house

 • No upfront repayment costs or monthly payments required during the life of the loan